realmar/bk/README.md

 Functionality: power is sent through the digital pins to the magnet on the door for a defined tim e to open the doors
 Programming Method 0: Perl
 Programming Method 1: ProfiLab

+## Notes
+### Issues
+  -  When $self-{_db}->disconnect called an error is invoked therefore the DatabaseAccess destructor is commented out, is not that clean, should be fixed one day at the time
+  -  WebSockets doesn't work on Safari clients, propably because Safari doesn't send the auth header with the wss protocol